 If a firewall restricts Internet access at the time Websense software normally downloads the database, or restricts the size of a file that can be transferred via HTTP, Websense software cannot download the database.
-To determine if the firewall is causing the download failure, search for a rule on the firewall that might be blocking the download, and change the download times in Websense Manager (Configuring database downloads, page 29), if necessary.
+To determine if the firewall is causing the download failure, search for a rule on the firewall that might be blocking the download, and change the download times in Websense Manager (Configuring database downloads, page 33), if necessary.

-Insufficient disk space
+Insufficient disk space on the Filtering Service machine

-The Websense Master Database is stored in the Websense bin directory (/opt/ Websense/bin or C:\Program Files\Websense\bin, by default).
-The drive containing this directory must have enough space to download the compressed database, and enough room for the database to be decompressed.

-The machine should have at least 2 times the size of the Master Database in free disk space.
-As the entries in the Master Database increase, the size required for a successful download increases.
-As a general rule, Websense, Inc., recommends at least 3 GB of free disk space on the download drive.
+Filtering Service needs adequate space to download compressed Master Database updates to the Websense bin directory (/opt/Websense/bin or C:\Program Files\Websense\bin, by default).
+It also needs space to decompress and load the database.
+As a general rule, Websense, Inc., recommends at least 4 GB of free disk space on the download drive.